roqom/tasnimr/_commute_log/draft.md

 1- Maintaining God as essence without attributes
 2- Quran as a creation

 All those issues, causes a fork in the framework which cause the Ashari to come and eloquently solve them.
 It is the Ashari framework that I came to realized when there's a need to maximize things you must maximize.
 And when there's a need to minimize, you minimize.
 The Ashari is all about moderation and putting things where it is due.
-It is the balance minimalism and maximalism in ontology.
+It is the balance minimalism(Mu'tazila) and maximalism(Anthropomorphism) in ontology.

-so we have
-- semantic minimalism which is the Mu'tazila.
-- moderate

-so who are the maximalist?
-The antophormasis